Bayesian regression with spatio-temporal varying coefficients: Numerical analyses

-For reference purposes, posterior 95\% credible intervals (CI) for the model parameters under model 00 are: $\alpha\in(-7.91,-7.59)$, $\beta_1\in(-0.018,-0.006)$, $\beta_2\in(0.79,0.91)$, $\beta_3\in(-0.18,-0.13)$, for gastrointestinal data; and $\alpha\in(-2.44,-2.04)$, $\beta_1\in(-0.04,-0.03)$, $\beta_2\in(-0.57,-0.44)$, $\beta_3\in(-0.04,0.01)$, for respiratory data.
+For reference purposes, posterior 95\% credible intervals for the model parameters under model 00 are: $\alpha\in(-7.91,-7.59)$, $\beta_1\in(-0.018,-0.006)$, $\beta_2\in(0.79,0.91)$, $\beta_3\in(-0.18,-0.13)$, for gastrointestinal data; and $\alpha\in(-2.44,-2.04)$, $\beta_1\in(-0.04,-0.03)$, $\beta_2\in(-0.57,-0.44)$, $\beta_3\in(-0.04,0.01)$, for respiratory data.
 From these numbers we can say that pluvial precipitation ($\bX_{1}$) has a negative effect in both disease groups, whereas temperature ($\bX_{2}$) has a different effect, it is positive for gastrointestinal data and negative for respiratory data, which makes sense.
 Finally, the percentage of illiterate people ($\bX_{3}$), has a negative effect for gastrointestinal disease, and shows no effect for respiratory disease.
 Since the percentage of illiterate people shows a decreasing trend in time, a negative effect means that gastrointestinal cases have a positive trend in time.
+We emphasize that the illiteracy might not have a direct relationship with the diseases, its inclusion in the analysis is merely to capture trends.

-Interpreting the coefficients for the best models in both datasets, posterior 95\% CI for the intercept are: $\alpha\in(-7.74,-7.29)$ for the gastrointestinal data; and $\alpha\in(-2.44,-2.05)$ for the respiratory data.
+Interpreting the coefficients for the best models in both datasets, posterior 95\% CI for the intercept are: $\alpha\in(-7.78,-7.42)$ for the gastrointestinal data; and $\alpha\in(-2.19,-1.69)$ for the respiratory data.
 These values are in accordance with those obtained from model 00.
-Figure \ref{fig:tau} contains posterior estimates for the precisions $\tau_i$, $i=1,\ldots,32$, where the dots correspond to the mean and the vertical lines to 95\% CI.
+Figure \ref{fig:tau} contains posterior estimates for the precision parameters $\tau_i$, $i=1,\ldots,32$, where the dots correspond to the mean and the vertical lines to 95\% CI.
 The left panel corresponds to gastrointestinal data and the right panel to respiratory data.
-In both diseases point estimates for the precisions lie between 100 and 250 with some exceptions, Jalisco ($i=14$) in the gastrointestinal case, and Baja California ($i=2$) in the respiratory case, whose precision is lower.
+In both diseases, point estimates for the precisions lie between 100 and 250 with some exceptions, Jalisco ($i=14$) in the gastrointestinal case, and Baja California ($i=2$) in the respiratory case, whose precisions are lower.
+There is not particular reason for this to happen, other than the fact that the variability not explained by the model, in these two specific states, is larger than for the other states.